What is UPSC Exam?

 List of Exam Centres for UPSC Mains

-As the number of applicants in the UPSC Mains Exam is less, the number of exam centres are also less.
+As the number of applicants in the UPSC Mains Exam is less, the number of exam centres is also less.

 UPSC Exam Centres for Mains